Attendance Policy

 - Timeline: Within 3 school days of identifying the issue.

-- Document: Record details of the communication in iSAMs under ‘Wellbeing Concerns - Attendance
+- Document: Record details of the communication in iSAMs under ‘Wellbeing Concerns - Attendance'

 2. Head of Year Responsibilities